United States Congress: Library of Congress

-The Library of Congress was established by an act of Congress in 1800.
+The Library of Congress (LOC) was established by an act of Congress in 1800.
 It is primarily housed in three buildings on Capitol Hill, but also includes several other sites: the National Library Service for the Blind and Physically Handicapped in Washington, D.C.; the National Audio-Visual Conservation Center in Culpeper, Virginia; a large book storage facility located in Fort Meade, Maryland; and multiple overseas offices.
-The Library had mostly law books when it was burnt by British forces in 1814 during the War of 1812, but the library's collections were restored and expanded when Congress authorized the purchase of Thomas Jefferson's private library.
+The Library had mostly law books when it was burnt by British forces in 1814 during the War of 1812.

+The library's collections were restored and expanded when Congress authorized the purchase of Thomas Jefferson's private library.
 One of the library's missions is to serve Congress and its staff as well as the American public.
-It is the largest library in the world with nearly 150 million items including books, films, maps, photographs, music, manuscripts, graphics, and materials in 470 languages.
+It is the largest library in the world, with nearly 150 million items including books, films, maps, photographs, music, manuscripts, graphics, and materials in 470 languages.